zavolokas/Inpainting/README.md

 ## Settings
 The execution of the algorithm can be customized by adjusting the settings.
 - **MaxInpaintIterations**: determines how many iterations will be run to find better values for the area to fill.
-The more iterations you run, better result you'll get.
+The more iterations you run, the better result you'll get.
 - **PatchDistanceCalculator**: determines algorithm to use for calculating a metrics how much one color is different from another.
 Possible values are:
   - Cie76 - fastest
   - Cie2000 - more accurate